ARMmbed/mbed-os-experimental-ble-services/tests/TESTS/README.md

    ```
    python -m pytest <service>/host
    ```

-   On some platforms, it is required to specify the target and port in additional argumnets:
+   On some platforms, it is required to specify the target and port in additional arguments:

    ```
    python -m pytest <service>/host --platforms=<target> --serial_port=<port>
    ```

    where, `<port>` is the name of serial port connected to the DUT, e.g. `COM8`